-- 5.5 The Act repeals Section 55 of the Local Government Act 2000, which provides for the current statutory Standards Committee.
+- 4.5 The Act repeals Section 55 of the Local Government Act 2000, which provides for the current statutory Standards Committee.
 Therefore, there will be no requirement for a Standards Committee.
 However, there will still be a need to deal with standards issues and case-work, so it is likely to remain convenient to have a Standards Committee.
 It will be a normal Committee of the Council, without the unique features which were conferred by the previous legislation.
-As a result, the composition of the Committee will be governed by the political proportionality rules.
-Any Special Responsibility Allowances for the Chairman and Vice-Chairman will require consideration by the Independent Remuneration Panel. - 5.6 The current co-opted Independent Members will cease to hold office.
-The Act establishes for a new category of Independent Persons who must be consulted at various stages.
-Under the transitional provisions, up to 1st July 2013 the previous co-opted Independent Members can be appointed as Independent Persons for such terms as the Council considers appropriate.
-However, when Independent Persons come to be appointed after 1st July 2013, the former Independent Members will not be eligible for re-appointment.
-The new Independent Persons may be invited to attend meetings of the Standards Committee, but cannot be voting Members of the Committee. - 5.7 The District Council will continue to have responsibility for dealing with standards complaints against elected and appointed members of Parish Councils, but the current Parish Council representatives will cease to hold office.
+As a result, the composition of the Committee will be governed by the political proportionality rules. - 4.6 The current co-opted Independent Members will cease to hold office.
+The Act establishes for a new category of Independent Persons who must be consulted at various stages, but provides that the existing co-opted Independent Members cannot serve as Independent Persons for 5 years (subject to possible transitional arrangements which would enable such appointments).
+The new Independent Persons may be invited to attend meetings of the Standards Committee. - 4.7 The District Council will continue to have responsibility for dealing with standards complaints against elected and appointed members of Parish Councils, but the current Parish Council representatives will cease to hold office.
 The District Council can choose whether it wants to continue to involve Parish Council representatives and, if so, how many Parish Council representatives it wants.
-This could mean establishing a Standards Committee as a Committee of the District Council, with coopted but non-voting Parish Council representatives (which could then only make recommendations in respect of Parish Council members). - 5.8 Similarly, the District Council can, if it so wishes, continue to appoint separate Independent Members to serve on the Standards Committee as co-opted but non-voting Members to ensure transparency and independence to the work of the Committee. - 5.9 The Standards Committee recommends the appointment of a Standards Committee with the following composition:- - Five District Council voting Members in accordance with political proportionality rules (three Conservative Group & two Labour Group) - Two Independent Persons (non-voting) - One Independent co-opted Member (non-voting) - Two Parish Council co-opted Members nominated by the Derbyshire Association of Local Councils (non-voting)
+This could mean establishing a Standards Committee as a Committee of the District Council, with coopted but non-voting Parish Council representatives (which could then only make recommendations in respect of Parish Council members). - 4.8 Similarly, the District Council can, if it so wishes, continue to appoint separate Independent Members to serve on the Standards Committee as co-opted but non-voting Members to ensure transparency and independence to the work of the Committee.